AshtonKem/HugoBlog/content/posts/the-myth-of-the-lone-hacker.md

 +++
-title = "the myth of the lone hacker" date = "2012-11-22" aliases = ["/blog/2012/11/22/the-myth-of-the-lone-hacker"]
+title = "The Myth of the Lone Hacker" date = "2012-11-22" aliases = ["/blog/2012/11/22/the-myth-of-the-lone-hacker"]
 Categories = []